Rising airline emissions could trigger global caps as early as 2024 -trade group

 With technologies like electric and hydrogen-powered aircraft still unproven, and sustainable aviation fuel (SAF) in short supply and exorbitantly costly, airlines are buying credits in pollution-lowering projects like planting trees to offset their emissions.

-However, while offsets cost less than SAF, critics say they do not lower actual airline emissions, which is key to the industry's environmental goals.
+However, while offsets cost less than SAF, critics say they do not lower actual airline emissions.

 CARBON OFFSETS